pyh1998/MiloMusic/Report.md

 MiloMusic is a music social media application specifically targeting all people who love music.
 It provides three parts for them, which are music, comments, and user.

-- In the music part, a list of songs is showen in descending order of date or score.
+- In the music part, a list of songs is shown in descending order of date or score.
 Therefore, users can get the latest and highest score song.
 Users also can search songs by four methods.
 - In the comments part, users can view posts on a timeline activity (update every 3 seconds).
 Similarly, users can search comments by three methods.
 In addition, users can post their comments.
 - The user part is open for every users, user can view their comments and a report for their activities.